Chapter 15

 The Example of Esther

-The time of Ester was between the Israelites the first and second wave of migration from their Babylonian captivity to return to Jerusalem and the promised land of Canaan.
+The time of Ester was between the Israelites’ first and second wave of migration from their Babylonian captivity to return to Jerusalem and the promised land of Canaan.
 Thus, at the time of Esther much of the Jewish nation still dwelt in Babylon which was now under the authority of the Persian King Ahasuerus, also known as Xerxes.
 During the time of Esther King Ahasuerus, that is Xerxes, promoted a man named Haman to a very exhaled position within the Persian government.
 Haman's position was so high that King Xerxes issued a command that all his subjects were to bow before Haman and pay him homage.
 Mordecai, a Jew, who was Esther's uncle and guardian refused to follow this command.
 Haman was so furious that he decided to destroy all of Mordecai's people, that is all the Jews living under the authority and control of the Persian government.
 To see this let us read from,

 Esther 3:5-6